Max Lingner: Exhibitions in Paris

 In 1939, during the exhibition of works by Max Lingner, the art critic George Besson could write in Ce soir:

 Max Lingner's sketches have for ten years been the ornament of the proletarian press (...)
 Lingner scattered more than 6,000 drawings of a very particular sensitivity and expressive line.
 An opportunity arises to discover another no less human aspect of Lingner's work, for he is the painter of serious Parisian landscapes (...) and compositions to the glory of a youth whose attitudes speak of joie de vivre and health.

 After the closure of Monde he worked for the newspaper of the trade unions La Vie Ouvrière and for the newspaper of the youth l'Avant-Garde and the newspaper of the Parti communiste français l'Humanité, of which he had been a member since 1934.
 From 1939 to 1940, he was imprisoned and held in the Gurs internment camp in southern France.
 He was interned, escaped and lived illegally under the name Marcel Lantier.
 He joined the French Resistance Movement in 1943 and returned to Paris in 1944.
 Again, he worked for l'Humanité and, despite serious illness, devoted himself to painting.

 In 1949, he returned to Germany and became professor of contemporary painting at the Weißensee Academy of Art Berlin.
 On his return, he donated 40 paintings, watercolours and drawings to the "People of Progressive Germany".
 Among them was one of his most famous paintings, Mademoiselle Yvonne.
 In 1950, he and others founded the Academy of Arts, Berlin.
 During this period he came under suspicion of "Formalism", being accused of his French-influenced visual language.
-Even one of his most outstanding works, the monumental "Aufbau der Republik" from 1952 at the former House of Ministries (today the Federal Ministry of Finance, during the Nazi era Reich Air Ministry) in Leipziger Straße, came under criticism from government and cultural officials.
+Even one of his most outstanding works, the monumental Wandbilder aus Meißner Porzellan "Aufbau der Republik" from 1952 at the former House of Ministries (today the Federal Ministry of Finance, during the Nazi era Reich Air Ministry) in Leipziger Straße, came under criticism from government and cultural officials.
 Lingner was accused here not only of the lightness of the figures, which was typical of his "French" style, but also that he had not depicted a tractor in the painting accurately according to the actual model.
 The painting was eventually adapted to meet most of the points of criticism.